TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 ======
 <strong>Peer-Reviewed Articles and Book Chapters</strong>

 Kulakevich, T. and Saifullayeu, A. (under review).
-"National Minorities in Belarus and the Government Attitudes Towards Them" in <em> The Routledge Handbook of Contemporary Belarus. </em>Routledge.
+"National Minorities in Belarus and the Government Attitudes Towards Them." in <em> The Routledge Handbook of Contemporary Belarus. </em>Routledge.

 Kulakevich, T. (under review).
 "Local Governments in Belarus” in <em>Encyclopedia of Local and Regional Government and Politics.</em> Edward Elgar Publishing.